revere7/revere7.github.io/_pages/about.md

 # 🔥 News
-- *2024.04*: &nbsp;🎉🎉 A paper is submitted by the IEEE Transactions on Information Forensics and Security. (about steganalysis)
+- *2024.04*: &nbsp;🎉🎉 A paper has been submitted to the IEEE Transactions on Information Forensics and Security. (about steganalysis)
-- *2024.04*: &nbsp;🎉🎉 A paper is submitted by the IEEE Transactions on Network Science and Engineering. (about adversarial attack)
+- *2024.04*: &nbsp;🎉🎉 A paper has been submitted to the IEEE Transactions on Network Science and Engineering. (about adversarial attack)
 - *2023.10*: &nbsp;🎉🎉 A paper is accepted by the Journal of Software.
 (CCF-A)
 - *2023.10*: &nbsp;🎉🎉 A paper is accepted by the Journal of Computer Science and Technology.
 (CCF-B).